Table of Contents

 ⚒ The team & my product designer role

-Even though the company was sizeable, I wore many hats.
+Even though the company was sizable, I wore many hats.
 I was the lead digital product designer, user experience designer, interaction designer, user interface designer, application designer, visual designer, identity designer, motion designer, and at times front-end developer.
 Luckily, I already had developed the broad set of technical skills needed to do so.
 One-man design team! 🦄

 I worked closely, and often in teams, with other designers and front-end developers, on our in-house projects.
 I collaborated with my co-workers from marketing, integration, and networking teams, internally and externally.